citp/privacy-policy-historical/k/ko/kon/kontactr.com.md

-> *The following text is extracted and transformed from the kontactr.com privacy policy that was archived on 2013-09-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130924113832id_/http%3A//kontactr.com/help/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kontactr.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625052537id_/http%3A//kontactr.com/help/privacy) for the most accurate reproduction.*

-# Kontactr
+# Free contact form fully customizable | Kontactr

 We are committed to safeguarding the privacy of our website visitors.
 This policy sets out how we will treat your personal information.